jameshughes89/cs2XX-ComputerArchitecture/site/assignments/assignment-3/assignment-3.rst

         * Subtraction --- :math:`f(A, B) = A - B`

-    * The three 1 bit inputs specifying the operator in the above order
+    * The three 1 bit inputs specify the operator in the above order
     * **Note:** The first three operators ignore the B input